Haidian, Beijing: Government and infrastructure

 The China National Space Administration has its headquarters in the district.
 The Beijing Aerospace Flight Control Center which serves as the central command center for the Chinese space program is also located in the district.

-The State Administration of Foreign Experts Affairs (SAFEA) has its headquarters in Zhongguancun.
+The Ministry of Science and Technology is located in Yangfangdian, neighboring the China Central Television building (completed in 1986) within the district.
+The China National Intellectual Property Administration has its headquarters in Haidian, near Jimen Bridge.
+The State Administration of Foreign Experts Affairs (SAFEA) was formerly located in Zhongguancun.

 The People's Liberation Army Military Music Hall is located in the district.

-The Ministry of State Security has facilities operating in the district.
+The Ministry of State Security has a number of major facilities in the district.

 Economy

 In 2017, the regional GDP was 592.48 billion yuan, with a GDP per capita at 170.8 thousand yuan (25293 US dollars).

 A central part of Haidian's economy, the Zhongguancun electronics district, hosts the Beijing offices of many software and computer-technology companies.